XuanZhao777/AI-code/README.md

 Ack: The main matching code and parameter setting is copy from DELG open code.
 We only have the CPU version currently.
 We used several CPUs and a large amount of memory to get the result on R1M distractors.
 However, the complexity of the offline process is O(1).
 So GPU will accelerate this process a lot theoretically.
 We would be grateful if anyone offered a (or introduced an existing) GPU version geometric-verification code.

+## to use the code

+Xuanzhao's modifications:

+In the wikipedia_search function, there are modifications to the retrieved index.
+Duplicates are removed, and an additional keyword is appended.
+Subsequently, a search is conducted on Wikipedia based on the processed data.
+Translation of three sentences and a link to an image is provided.
+The resulting content is saved in a file named 'save_data.txt' for use in web operations.
+Running the 'retrieval' file will output three sentences and image links.

+Running app.py in the 'webpage' directory provides the URL to view text and images.